adilsonbna/usecase/docs/installation-guide.md

-# Commands to Create an Infrastructure with ArgoCD
+# Create an Infrastructure set up an environment using ArgoCD.

 This repository contains the necessary commands and organization to set up an environment using ArgoCD.

-# Folder Organization
+## Folder Organization
 The repository structure has been organized to separate development and production environments, ensuring better management and flexibility for testing and adjustments.

 ```plaintext